What I learned from Hal Elrod about creating a new habit and how I created four new life-transforming habits.

-Remember that moment you decided to stop eating McDonald’s or any fast food, or on new year’s eve when you held that last lonely cigarette and took the last deep breath while savoring the smell emanating from the smoke as you promised yourself it was your very last? then two days later you said, “Screw it!!”
+Remember that moment you decided to stop eating McDonald’s or any fast food, or on new year’s eve when you held that last lonely cigarette and took the last deep breathe while savoring the smell emanating from the smoke as you promised yourself it was your very last? then two days later you said, “Screw it!!”

 Sounds familiar?
 That’s right.
 I can’t even count the number of times I decided to start a new habit and quit even before I started.